Thanmathra

 Thanmathra (Molecule) is a 2005 Indian Malayalam-language drama film written and directed by Blessy and starring Mohanlal, Meera Vasudevan and Arjun Lal.
 Based on Padmarajan's short story "Orma", it portrays the effects of Alzheimer's disease on the life of Ramesan Nair (Mohanlal) and his family.
-The film collected three times its budget at the box-office and completed 150 days run.
+The film collected three times its budget at the box-office and had a 150-day theatrical run.
+It is considered as one of the greatest performances by Mohanlal.

 Thanmathra won five Kerala State Film Awards, which includes the Best Film, Best Actor, Best Director, Best Screenplay, and a Special Mention Award for the debutant actor Arjun Lal.
 It also won the Best Feature Film in Malayalam Award at the 53rd National Film Awards.

 Plot

 Ramesan Nair is a Kerala government secretariat official, cocooned in his own small and happy world.
 An honest and sincere man, Ramesan's family consists of his loving wife Lekha, son Manu who is a plus-two student, and daughter Manju, a primary school student.
 His biggest ambition is to see his son becoming an IAS (Indian Administrative Service) officer, something he himself had failed to achieve despite being a brilliant student.
 Manu is a very loving son and an intelligent student who shares a strong emotional bond with his father.

 Ramesan starts to develop problems with his memory.
 What starts as commonplace omissions and absentmindedness, quickly grows into handicapping cognitive and behavioral impairments.

 The first time we notice this is when Ramesan misplaces a very important office file at his home, inside the refrigerator.
 One day he arrives in office after buying a bag of vegetables and starts behaving as if he had reached home after his office hours.
 He begins acting strangely in the office, as if he has lost his sense of time and place.
 He is taken to the doctor by his family and close friend, Joseph.

 In the hospital, Ramesan is diagnosed with Early onset Alzheimer's disease, a disease which causes a gradual loss of memory and cognitive abilities.
 The news comes as a huge shock for the happy family and turns their world upside down.
 The family is devastated by the sad news, but tries to adjust to the situation with a lot of determination underscored by strong emotional bonds.
 How they cope up with the trauma, insecurity and uncertainty caused by Ramesan's plight, forms the gist of the movie.